arctangent-nhsuk/the-way-we-work/quick-guide-for-senior-developers.md

 Your line manager will:

-- meet with you on the first day of each new sprint
+- meet with you on the first or last day  day of each new sprint
 - ensure you have appropriately challenging work to undertake
 - help you record your achievements and plan for upcoming challenges
 - help you choose your own Objectives & Key Results (OKRs) on a quarterly basis